c2d7fa/thinktool/README.md

 While working on Thinktool, most changes should be made in the `src/client` directory, since this is the package that's used for both the web client and the desktop client.
-Enter the `src/client` directory and run `yarn install --frozen-lockfile` and use `yarn webpack --watch --config webpack.dev.js` to continually rebuild.
+Enter the `src/client` directory and run `yarn install --frozen-lockfile` and use `yarn webpack serve --open --config webpack.dev.js` to continually rebuild.
-Start a static web server and open `dev.html`  in a browser to see the demo page.

 ### Releasing new client version